Which nerve passes below the piriformis muscle?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The sciatic nerve is the largest nerve in the body and typically exits the pelvis through the greater sciatic foramen, often passing below the piriformis muscle.
-This anatomical relationship is important clinically, particularly in cases of sciatica or piriformis syndrome, where compression of the sciatic nerve by the piriformis muscle can lead to pain and neurological symptoms in the posterior hip and lower limb.
+The sciatic nerve is the largest nerve in the body and is formed from the lumbosacral plexus.
+It typically exits the pelvis through the greater sciatic foramen, and depending on anatomical variations, it often follows a path that lies beneath the piriformis muscle.
+The correct identification of the sciatic nerve's route is crucial in both surgical procedures and diagnosing conditions such as piriformis syndrome, where irritation of the nerve can lead to pain or dysfunction.

 Subscribe